Skip to main content

 Loops

 For Loop Python’s for loop is actually a “for-each” loop.
-It iterates over a sequence.
+It iterates over any iterable — a sequence, a file, a generator, or any object that implements the iterator protocol.

 # range(5) generates: 0, 1, 2, 3, 4